Exceltior/henriquedias-source/content/personal/something-about-future.markdown

 ## I may not see it, you may not see it, our children may not see it.
 But someday, someday it will be possible.

-Go back to the beginning.
+Go back a little bit.
 Do you see that image?
 That's the image of Ava from Ex Machina.
 It's an AI.
 Would you like to be like *her*?
 Would we be like her?
 I want your opinions, please comment.
 It would be a very nice discussion.

 [0]: https://www.youtube.com/watch?v=JwYX52BP2Sk
 [1]: https://www.linkedin.com/in/carrozo